For many, trying to replicate an Easy Mongolian Beef recipe is a daunting prospect, so they opt for takeout instead.

 Lastly, if the recipe turns out to be too sweet for your taste, you can cut down the sugar.
 But keep in mind that the sweetness from the sugar balances the saltiness of the soy sauce.

-This recipe contains just 496 calories of savory, delectable nutrients.
-It’s mostly made up of protein, which is excellent for increasing muscle mass.
+This recipe contains just 496 calories of savory, delectable nutrition.
+It’s mostly made up of protein, which is excellent for promoting muscle mass.

 Adding a salad and beverage to this dish completes a filling meal while keeping it healthy.
-And seeing that it’s relatively high in calories, you can best serve this as a main meal during lunch or dinner.
+And seeing that it’s relatively high in calories, you can best serve this as a main meal during lunch/dinner.

 Beef tenderloin is lean meat serving 6.5g of fats per 4 oz serving, with 2.2g as saturated fats.
-It is, therefore, a great source of low-fat protein that will benefit your body strength.
+It is, therefore, a great source of low-fat protein that will help maintain muscle mass.

 As a source of Vitamin B3 (Niacin), a 4 oz serving of beef provides 38% of the recommended daily intake.
 Niacin aids your digestive system by helping convert food to energy in your body.